 The best GoPro camera in 2021

-The latest of the GoPro range is the best GoPro yet, but it’s also the most expensive.
-The key addition to this newer model is the front-facing color LCD screen, which allows you to frame yourself while vlogging, when used as a webcam, or just for selfies.
-The resolution gets a boost too, with a 20 megapixel stills capability and a 5K video shooting.
+2020’s flagship saw a key addition to GoPro; a front-facing color LCD screen, which allows you to frame yourself while vlogging, when used as a webcam, or just for selfies.
+The resolution got a boost too, with a 20 megapixel stills capability and a 5K video shooting.
 The latter will be overkill for many, but it also allows 14.7 megapixel grabs from video, which could be hard to resist.

-At 2.27-inch, its rear display is larger than that found on the GoPro Hero8 Black, and its Hypersmooth 3.0 video stabilization system – unique to this model – is unbeatably smooth.
+At 2.27-inch, its rear display is larger than that found on the GoPro Hero8 Black, and its Hypersmooth 3.0 video stabilization system is very smooth.
 Thanks to its removable lens cover there’s also an option to add a Max Lens Mod accessory to the Hero9 Black, which will bring a few GoPro Max-style features including 360º horizon lock and an ultra-wide 155º Max SuperView mode.
 Either way, even the ‘basic’ Hero9 Black is a thoroughly advanced piece of kit.

 Despite now being surpassed, 2019’s GoPro model remains one of our favorite action cameras available.
 Sure, it doesn’t do 5K and it has an older image stabilization system, but like the Hero 9 Black it has the mount built-in.
 Like the Hero9 Black, you can accessorize the Hero8 Black with a series of bespoke optional extras called Mods; Media Mod improves the production value of your videos, Display Mod adds a second monitor that’s perfect for vloggers, and a Light Mod LED light adds illumination.
 These add-ons cost you more, but if you’re looking for a good value action camera and you don’t need 5K or a front-facing screen, then the Hero8 Black is a great option.